gabrieldansereau/betadiversity-hotspots/README.md

 ## Example code

-See in `main.jl` -- this will get up to about 800 occurrences of the american robib (*Turdus migratorius*) in Canada, and display the prediction.
+See in `main.jl` -- this will get up to about 3000 occurrences of some species in Canada and the US, and display the prediction.
 The output is cropped so that only the values above the 10th percentile are returned.
+Most of the code in `main.jl` is actually the downloading of data, and the plotting.

+The time to run the SDM scales with the size of the grid (linearly with the number of cells).
+On a standard laptop, using the 10m worldclim data, generating a prediction for the entire US + Canada takes about one second.

 ![Example of the SDM][sdm]